GovTechSG/CFT-Docs/general/pricing.md

 # CFT Pricing

-!> From 1 July 2025, CFT will officially start billing using the  [TechBiz](https://www.developer.tech.gov.sg/products/categories/platform/techbiz/overview.html) service management tool.
-On this page, you will find CFT proposed and indicative pricing details to help you prepare and plan for billing.
-We will also be sharing more details on how to onboard and use TechBiz soon.
+!> CFT will implement billing through [TechBiz](https://www.developer.tech.gov.sg/products/categories/platform/techbiz/overview.html) starting **1 July 2025**.
+This page outlines the proposed and indicative pricing to help you plan accordingly.
+Additional details about TechBiz onboarding will be shared soon.

 ?> Please be informed that while our pricing methodology and structure have been substantially finalised, the figures presented are currently undergoing review and may be subject to modification.
 We value your patience and understanding during this process.<br><br>
 We assure you that Tenants will be provided with sufficient advance notice prior to the implementation of any charges.
-Further details will be communicated once CFT's pricing has received approval and the billing mechanism (i.e., TechBiz) has been fully developed.<br><br>
+Further details will be communicated once CFT's pricing has received approval and the TechBiz billing mechanism has been fully developed.<br><br>
  We remain committed to keeping you informed throughout this process and appreciate your continued engagement.

 ## Proposed and indicative pricing

-There are two pricing structures provided.
-Proposed pricing is the proposed structure.
-Indicative pricing serves as the maximum possible pricing cost that may be approved once billing starts. **For AOR and budgeting purposes, use the indicative pricing values.**
+There are two pricing structures provided: **proposed pricing** (our intended structure) and **indicative pricing** (the maximum potential cost).

+**For AOR and budgeting purposes, please use the indicative pricing values.**

 ###  Cost formula

-**Proposed CFT Pricing (per month) = Cost per transfer + Cost per GB**
+**Monthly CFT Cost = Cost per Transfer + Cost per GB**

 Please refer to Tables 1 and 2 below for the cost breakdown.
 (Click the image to enlarge.)